galaxyproject/training-material/topics/variant-analysis/tutorials/non-dip/tutorial.md

 >        - *"The expected mutation rate or pairwise nucleotide diversity among the population under analysis"*: `0.001`
 >        - *"Set ploidy for the analysis"*: `1`
 >        - *"Assume that samples result from pooled sequencing"*: `Yes`
->        - *"Output all alleles which pass input filters, regardles of genotyping outcome or model"*: `Yes`
+>        - *"Output all alleles which pass input filters, regardless of genotyping outcome or model"*: `Yes`
 >
 >    > ### {% icon comment %} Population model options
 >    > The "Population model options" are one of the most important parameter choices to make when calling variants in non-diploid systems.